Definition: Term loans from a bank or commercial lending institution that the SBA guarantees as much as 80 percent of the loan principal for

 The Small

-Business Innovation Research Program (SBIR)
+Business Innovation Research Program (SBIR) offers an exciting

 opportunity for small businesses to benefit from more than $1